Azure/wordpress-linux-appservice/WordPress/wordpress_application_settings.md

 ## Persistent Application Settings

-**Persistent** Application Settings which are impactful throughout the entire lifetime of your WordPress application.
+**Fixed Application Settings** - Configuration that can be changed and have an affect  on your WordPress site through the lifetime of your app.
 Any changes to these settings will update the same in your WordPress application.

 | Application Setting  | Scope | Default Value | Max Value  | Description                      |
 |----------------------|-------------|---------------|-------------|---------------------------|